-Sioux Falls Thrive is developing a demonstration initiative called Kid Link with direction from Thrive’s Food Security Action Team.
+Sioux Falls Thrive is developing a neighborhood demonstration initiative called Kid Link with direction from Thrive’s Food Security Action Team.

 Thrive’s leadership has adopted a neighborhood approach to collaboration that produces immediate benefits for school-age children.
 Over the next three years, Kid Link will realign community resources to better serve children and their families in Riverside and two additional neighborhoods.